grin-compiler/ghc-whole-program-compiler-project/README.md

 - `gen-obj` compiles STG IR files `.o_stgbin` to object code `.o`. (gen-exe calls it)
 - `ext-stg` CLI tool for external STG IR, it can pretty print `.o_stgbin` files.

+## Sample applications for GHC-WPC

+There is a set of prepared applications in the [ghc-wpc-sample-programs](https://github.com/grin-compiler/ghc-wpc-sample-programs) repository that you can compile easily to try out GHC-WPC.
+No special preparation needed if you use x64 Linux.
+It's only the regular stack based workflow.

 ## Usage (user)

 The user of External STG is the one who does not alter the Ext-STG IR, instead just uses it via the `external-stg` package.